CBroemse/SimilaritYWriter20/README.md

-  The main junction point around a bayesian (until falsifite) data type (see HoofdDev.hs for details) one goal is to write a routine that can run an number of iterations with lists of strings called cells. the idea of cell combines a random guess with §1.1.0 with the concept of 'simiVal' (bottom this README)
+  The main junction point around a bayesian (until falsifite) data type (see HoofdDev.hs for details) one goal is to write a routine that can run an number of iterations with lists of strings called cells.
+  The idea of 'cell' combines a random guess with §1.1.0 and to the concept of 'simiVal' (bottom this README)

           poolBandNotB ->